conda-forge/doit-feedstock/README.md

 Summary: doit - Automation Tool

 `doit` is a task management & automation tool.

-`doit` comes from the idea of bringing the power of build-tools to execute any kind of **task** `doit` is a modern open-source build-tool written in python designed to be simple to use and flexible to deal with complex work-flows.
+`doit` comes from the idea of bringing the power of build-tools to execute any kind of **task**

+`doit` is a modern open-source build-tool written in python designed to be simple to use and flexible to deal with complex work-flows.

 It is specially suitable for building and managing custom work-flows where there is no out-of-the-box solution available.

-`doit` has been successfully used on: systems test/integration automation, scientific computational pipelines, content generation, configuration management, etc.
+`doit` has been successfully used on: systems test/integration automation, scientific computational pipelines, content generation, configuration management, etc."

 Current build status
 ====================